aridjayarecipes/cutesrecipes.web.app/content/post/1959-steps-to-make-favorite-honey-bacon-brussel-sprouts.md

 1. Prepare to taste Salt and pepper

 Dice bacon. set aside in bowl.
-Crispy roasted Brussels sprouts don&#39;t need any embellishment; they are delicious as is.
+Crispy roasted Brussels sprouts don't need any embellishment; they are delicious as is.
 But I like to add a splash of balsamic vinegar and a drizzle of honey before serving to balance the bitterness of the sprouts and bring the flavors alive.
 Make extra — these are as addictive as french fries!

 <!--inarticleads2-->